What is a Subaward?

 At the present time, many Institutions / Organizations are participating in the Federal Demonstration Project (“FDP”) Expanded Clearinghouse to streamline the process of entering into collaborations.
 The published organizational information listed in the FDP Expanded Clearinghouse on-line system is routinely utilized by collaborating institutions to evaluate the risks of conducting business with others.
 The information in the system has been certified correct by the applicable institutional official and includes data regarding the entity’s most recent Single Audit, F&A and fringe benefit rates, as well as suspension and debarment, PHS financial conflict of interest policy status, Federal Wide Assurance number, other compliance-related information, and a wide variety of federal codes (DUNS, EIN, CAGE, etc.) and contact information (senior authorized official, FFATA, financial, COI, etc.) that are commonly needed for various types of subawards.
 The FDP Expanded Clearinghouse Steering Committee team monitors the profiles regularly to ensure the data is current.

 FDP Expanded Clearinghouse

-Rutgers Legacy campuses became participants of the FDP Expanded Clearinghouse on September 18, 2019:
+Rutgers campuses are current participants of the FDP Expanded Clearinghouse and members of the Federal Demonstration Partnership: